 It could self-wind while the person had the watch on their arm.

-Automatic watches are still sold to this day and are considered by many to be a luxury piece as they often demand a higher price point.
+Automatic watches are still sold to this day and are considered by many to be luxury pieces as they often demand a higher price point.

-While the mechanics on the inside of the automatic watch truly are remarkable, there are nevertheless common questions that many men have when considering adding an automatic watch to their personal collection.
+While the mechanics on the inside of the automatic watch genuinely are remarkable, there are nevertheless common questions that many men have when considering adding an automatic watch to their personal collection.

 How To Wind An Automatic Watch When It’s Not Worn

-One common accessory that all men must own when purchasing an automatic watch is a watch winder.
+One standard accessory that all men must own when purchasing an automatic watch is a watch winder.